lovoski/lovoski.github.io/README.md

 ### Math function rendering

-As mentioned above, this webpage is built with hexo, but the default renderer `hexo-renderer-markd` don't come with support for math function rendering.
-So I uninstalled the default renderer and switch to `hexo-renderer-pandoc` and `hexo-filter-mathjax` for equation rendering.
+As mentioned above, this webpage is built with hexo, but the default renderer `hexo-renderer-markd` doesn't come with support for math function rendering.
+So I uninstalled the default renderer and switched to `hexo-renderer-pandoc` and `hexo-filter-mathjax` for equation rendering.
 Relavent configuration can be found in file `/_config.yml`:

 ```yml
 mathjax: